 - improving the amenity and entrance to match Fawkner Park’s status as a premier park

 - the creation of a new path to improve pedestrian safety and cyclist circulation in the area

 The improvements at the Pasley Street North entrance proposed in the concept plan are primarily to resolve long-standing drainage issues in the area, improve tree and landscape health, and improve pedestrian and cyclist safety.
+These include:

 - drainage issues such as overland flows from Toorak Road and down pathways accumulating and washing out garden beds and lawns in the area near the entrance